 Here is a list of a few disadvantages of Internet IP VPNs over almost all WAN MPLS circuits:

 - Limited QoS.
 In order to have a fully functional QoS model, you need to have control of all equipment and paths that your VPN packets run through.
-In the IP VPN over Internet model, QoS is effective in each site’s LAN, up until the L interface of the routers.
+In the IP VPN over Internet model, QoS is effective in each site’s LAN, up until the LAN interface of the routers.
 From there on, packets enter the ISP’s network, and your ISP will clearly state that there is no QoS for such connections.
 Everything is based on a “best effort” delivery mechanism and you can’t argue about that.
 Any QoS parameters inserted in your WAN packets are, in most cases, ignored by the ISP.
+Using an SD-WAN with multiple internet connects can bring performance almost identical to MPLS, except to China.

 - No Class of Service Prioritization.
 It’s the internet, sorry.
 Though some technologies that utilize multiple internet access circuits at each location can compensate for this surprisingly well.

 - Higher Packet Loss and Latency.
 If you use interactive applications, video, voice domestically or are connecting to locations more than 3,000 miles away, the MPLS network will outperform the IP VPN over Internet hands down.
-That is, unless you have multiple internet circuits using the right technology.
+That is, unless you have multiple internet circuits using the right technology, like SD-WAN.

 - Possible bottlenecks and low speeds.
 In an Internet IP VPN scenario, your company connects to the Internet, which has quite a variation of performance.
 If there is heavy traffic on the Internet, chances are you might experience lower speeds during peak-hour times.
 Again, there is no guarantee of the performance.